What is a pharyngostomy tube?

 A special liquid diet or a homemade mixture (listed below) is administered by syringe through the tube three to five times per day.
 This food is formulated to meet your dog's nutritional needs and should not cause vomiting or diarrhea.
 To feed your dog, follow these steps:

-3. Using the feeding syringe provided, inject ________ ml of the food into your dog's feeding tube ________ times per day for a total of ________ ml per 24 hours.
+- Using the feeding syringe provided, inject _____________ ml of the food into your dog's feeding tube _____________ times per day for a TOTAL of _____________ ml PER 24 HOURS.
 It is helpful to inject the food slowly, about 1 ml per second, and to elevate your dog's front feet slightly so the food goes easily into the stomach.

-4. After all the food has been injected, flush 10 mls of plain water through the tube to remove any remaining food.
+- After all the food has been injected, flush 10 ml of plain water through the tube to remove any remaining food.
 Replace the cap on the tube.

-5. Any remaining blenderized food should be stored in the refrigerator.
+- Any remaining food should be stored in the refrigerator.
 Before the next feeding, it should be warmed to body temperature under hot tap water or in a microwave oven.
 If you heat the liquid in a microwave oven, be sure to thoroughly mix the contents prior to feeding because of uneven heating.
-Also, always check the temperature prior to feeding to be sure that it is not too hot.
-Pour a small amount of the liquid diet on the back of your hand.
-It should feel slightly warm but not hot to the touch.
+To be sure the food is not too hot, always check the temperature prior to feeding by placing food on the back of your hand.
+It should feel slightly warm.

-If the feeding tube becomes clogged or obstructed, you may try injecting 5 to 10 cc of carbonated beverage or cola to attempt to loosen the obstruction.
+If the feeding tube becomes clogged or obstructed, you may try injecting 5 to 10 ml of carbonated cola beverage or fresh pineapple juice to attempt to loosen the obstruction.
 If you are unable to clear the obstruction, contact your veterinarian for further instructions.